 Filing a federal tax return if you are a nonresident alien

-If you are living and working in the U.S. as a nonresident alien, you may be required to file a federal tax return.
+If you are living and working or studying in the U.S. as a nonresident alien, you may be required to file a federal tax return.

 Learn from the IRS about filing a U.S. federal tax return if you are a nonresident alien.
 Find out: